gyenchev/openalpr-web/openalpr/README.md

      Max number of possible plate numbers to return.
 Default=10

    --seek <integer_ms>
-     Seek to the specied millisecond in a video file.
+     Seek to the specified millisecond in a video file.
 Default=0

    -p <pattern code>,  --pattern <pattern code>
      Attempt to match the plate number against a plate pattern (e.g., md